BlurBall: Joint Ball and Motion Blur Estimation for Table Tennis Ball Tracking: EXPERIMENTS

 Introducing attention mechanisms improves performance across all metrics compared to the blur-augmented baseline.
 Among them, the \ac{SE} block yields the most consistent improvements.
 Its ability to globally recalibrate channel-wise feature responses allows it to emphasize both motion and appearance features.
 In comparison, \ac{CA} incorporates positional information through coordinate attention, which can be beneficial for larger or spatially consistent objects.
-However, in our case where the target is small, fast-moving, and lacks stable spatial patterns, \ac{CA}’s added complexity and use of per, axis pooling and normalization may introduce noise, particularly in the 3-step setup. \ac{ECA} offers a more lightweight alternative by using local 1D convolutions without dimensionality reduction, but this comes at the cost of only modeling short-range dependencies.
-In practice, it lacks the global context modeling needed for robust motion blur interpretation.
+However, in our case, where the target is small, fast-moving, and lacks stable spatial patterns, \ac{CA}’s added complexity, including per-axis pooling and normalization, may introduce noise, particularly in the 3-step setup. \ac{ECA} offers a lighter alternative by using local 1D convolutions without dimensionality reduction, but this comes at the cost of modeling only short-range dependencies.
+In practice, it lacks the global context modeling required for robust motion-blur interpretation.
 While \ac{CA} and \ac{SE} achieve similar performance in the 1-step setting, \ac{SE} is both slightly faster and more robust across settings.
 For these reasons, we select \ac{SE} as the attention mechanism for BlurBall.

 Although WASB achieves the highest accuracy in the 1-step setting, its precision drops compared to the 3-step version.
-This suggests that the model is overconfident in the central frame predictions and that the default threshold of \(\delta=0.5\) is suboptimal.
-As shown in \Cref{fig:f1_score}, the threshold has little influence for 3-step inference, but for 1-step the optimal value shifts to \(\delta=0.7\).
+This suggests that the model is overconfident in the central frame predictions and that the default threshold of $\delta=0.5$ is suboptimal.
+As shown in \Cref{fig:f1_score}, the threshold has little influence for 3-step inference, but for 1-step the optimal value shifts to $\delta=0.7$.
 With this adjustment, BlurBall obtains the best F1-score and accuracy (\Cref{tab:ball_detector_eval}), though at the cost of a slight decrease in AP and blur estimation quality.